|

 conducted by the U.S. Air Force against a reinforced concrete structure may

-The report, lends powerful support to the arguments of those experts who
+lends powerful support to the arguments of those experts who have

 .